jackrschumacher2/UAH-Notes/pages/Behavioral Finance.md

 ### Example behavioral finance graph
+- #+BEGIN_QUOTE
+  "I can calculate the motions of the heavenly bodies, but not the madness of men."
+  #+END_QUOTE
 - ![image.png](../assets/image_1763070658184_0.png){:height 354, :width 414}
 - # Cognitive errors & emotional biases
 - ## Cognitive errors